martintasker/cognito-manage/README.md

 * note that `src/aws-config.js` contains the configuration parameters built by the `setup` phase above, but that this is **not** under source control
 * `npm start` to start the test application

-Some of the site functionality isn't implemented yet, as indicated by grey-out.

-You can also query and change: from `tools/`:
+* check the email you specified above, for the system-assigned password, and try to log in with it
+* complete the new password in the forced-password form
+* you can then log out, deregister, log in, and manage forgotten password

+Back in `tools/`:

+* run `node query` to query the pools and user
+* run `node add-user` to add more users, any time
 * run `node teardown -p` to tear down the pools

+Still to do:

+* condense the already-functioning code into a stateful UI which shows forms only when applicable
+* replace the broken bucket-management code in `tools/` with something saner
+* add tiering within authenticated roles
-* `node add-user` to add a user
+* add self-registration
-* `node query` to query the pool and user

-There is some not-adequately functioning code in `tools/` to set up and tear down buckets: this will be replaced by a better, roles-first approach.